semk/voldemort/README.md

 				Attributes:
 					content			: html content of the post and you can access all the attributes in the config section (eg: page.title)

+    tags:       Tags for the blog posts.
+Globally available.
+Attributes can be any tag name.
+                Eg: tags.technology (returns the lists of blog posts under "technology" tag), tags.linux, tags['linux'] etc.
+                Or you can use it inside a for loop,
+                    {% for post in tags.technology %}

 ## Filters